Llangollen Railway

 Period of Operation*

-- Late February (Near daily)
+- Late February (selected days)

 - March (Weekends and Fridays)

-- June to August (Daily except Mondays)
+- August (Daily except Mondays)

 - December (Special event trains)